EmilioPeJu/panda-yocto-proposal/README.md

 - USB automount feature?
 - Should we use the SDK in panda server CI?
 - Some warning messages
-- Cleaner docker image?
+- [x] Cleaner docker image? the one used by kas
-- Using kas to simplify build workflow
+- [x] Using kas to simplify build workflow (kas-container to be precise)

 # Requirements
 - [x] Req 1: Having a simple upgrade process (e.g. copying a few files to the SD